anbusurendhars/feed_reader_testing/README.md

 **RSS Feeds**
 * Does RSS Feeds are defined?
 * Does each feed's url is defined?
-* Does each feed's url is not empty?
+* Does each feed's url is non-empty?
 * Does each feed's name is defined?
-* Does each feed's name is not empty?
+* Does each feed's name is non-empty?

 **The menu**
 * Does the menu is hidden by default?